-George Orwell (June 25, 1903 to January 21, 1950), born Eric Arthur Blair, was a novelist, essayist and critic best known for his novels Animal Farm and Nineteen Eighty-Four.
+George Orwell was a novelist, essayist and critic best known for his novels Animal Farm and Nineteen Eighty-Four.
 He was a man of strong opinions who addressed some of the major political movements of his times, including imperialism, fascism and communism.

 Family & Early Life

-The son of a British civil servant, George Orwell spent his first days in India, where his father was stationed.
+Orwell was born Eric Arthur Blair in Motihari, India, on June 25, 1903.
+The son of a British civil servant, Orwell spent his first days in India, where his father was stationed.
 His mother brought him and his older sister, Marjorie, to England about a year after his birth and settled in Henley-on-Thames.
 His father stayed behind in India and rarely visited.
-(His younger sister, Avril, was born in 1908.)
+(His younger sister, Avril, was born in 1908.
 Orwell didn't really know his father until he retired from the service in 1912.
 And even after that, the pair never formed a strong bond.
 He found his father to be dull and conservative.

 According to one biography, Orwell's first word was "beastly."
 He was a sick child, often battling bronchitis and the flu.

-Orwell was bit by the writing bug at an early age, reportedly composing his first poem around the age of four.
+Orwell took up writing at an early age, reportedly composing his first poem around age four.
 He later wrote, "I had the lonely child's habit of making up stories and holding conversations with imaginary persons, and I think from the very start my literary ambitions were mixed up with the feeling of being isolated and undervalued."
 One of his first literary successes came at the age of 11 when he had a poem published in the local newspaper.